 - burning of the nose, eyes, or throat

-- body parts (such as your fingernails, lips, or hands) turning blue from lack of oxygen
+- body parts (such as fingernails, lips, or hands) turn blue from lack of oxygen

 - low blood pressure

 - shortness of breath

 Plant fertilizers can poison people and pets if they are inhaled or accidentally ingested.
 Touching the fertilizer may cause skin irritation, and ingesting it may be poisonous.
 Nitrates are the ingredients that cause the poisoning.

 Nitrates are a form of nitrogen that plants can easily absorb.
 Nitrogen is essential for plant growth, but it can be very dangerous when present at high levels in humans.
 Within our bodies, nitrates lower the ability of the red blood cells to carry and deliver oxygen.